doctorandrewbrown/community-appliances/TESTING.md

 The above code ensures a more user friendly default ordering of products by descending price if a user enters an invalid sort parameter in the url.
 ### Delivery Postcode Checking
 Code to check for a valid delivery postcode was included in forms.py of the profile and checkout apps.
 However, the code would need to be much more robust for a full production environment.
 For instance the current code would pass as valid any string containing a valid sequence as a substring e.g. xyzCF31abc where this is not the intention.
 More robust ready-made solutions are surely available and could be included in a full production environment.

+* There are no other bugs of which I am aware.